webix-hub/gitbook-webix-jet/README.md

 - top.js
 - start.js

 If you set the path to *index.html#!/top/start*, the interface described in the *views/top.js* file will be rendered first.
-Then the interface from *views/start* will be added in some cell of top level interface:
+Then the interface from *views/start* will be added in some cell of top-level interface:

 **index.html#!/top/start**